nurmohammed840/tftp.rs/docs/src/Details.md

   </div>
 </div>

-[Lock step](https://en.wikipedia.org/wiki/Lockstep_(computing)) system guarantees that all older packets have been received.
+It guarantees that all old packets are received and prevents [network congestion](https://en.wikipedia.org/wiki/Network_congestion).

 ```admonish note ""
 Positive response to a write request is an acknowledgment packet, in this special case the block number will be zero.